wanburana/AT70.02-project/README.md

 ## Description

-This project is part of AIT's AT70.02 Data Strucure and Algorithm to demeonstrate two pathfinding algorithm including
+This project is part of AIT's AT70.02 Data Strucure and Algorithm to demonstrate two pathfinding algorithm including
 - A-star Algorithm
 - Dijkstra Algorithm